austinjones/tab-rs/README.md

 foo/ $
 ```

-To switch to another tab while within a session:
+To switch to another tab while within a session, and drop back to the root shell:
 ```
 foo/ $ tab bar
-bar/ $
+bar/ $ exit
+$
 ```

 To switch to another tab while within an interactive application: